themesberg/flowbite-svelte/src/routes/docs/components/darkmode.md

   const dirName = toKebabCase(component_title)
 </script>

-In Flowbite-Svelte, the `class` strategy is used to support toggling dark mode manually, so you should explicitly configure it in Talwind CSS:
+In Flowbite-Svelte, the `class` strategy is used to support toggling dark mode manually, so you should explicitly configure it in Tailwind CSS:

 ```js example
 // tailwind.config.cjs